Why is it spicy?

 About the Author

-Kendall Clay is a second-year Neuroscience PhD student in the Roberts-Galbraith lab.
-She studies genes responsible for the function and maintenance of dopaminergic neurons in planarians.
+Kendall Clay is a fourth-year Neuroscience PhD candidate in the Roberts-Galbraith lab.
+She studies genes responsible for the regeneration of dopaminergic neurons in worms called planarians.
 Her main interests include genetics, disease, and regeneration.
-Outside of the lab, Kendall enjoys singing, embroidering, and hanging out with her cat, Baby.
+Outside of the lab, Kendall enjoys singing, embroidering, and hanging out with her cats, Baby and Sporty.
 You can contact Kendall at Kendall.clay@uga.edu.

 More to explore